francetr/times-2dfilter/Rapport.md

     RETURN result
 ```

-**Figure X** : Pseudocode describing the algorithm used to compute the convolution.
+**Figure 3** : Pseudocode describing the algorithm used to compute the convolution.
 The algorithm used is based on the basic approach and starts the processing using the crop method based on the kernel size.

+It is important to notice that we followed the example of ImageJ software.
+Meaning that the kernel must be passed as a string to the convolve function.
+Then the string will be processed to create a kernel object containing informations about the size, width, height and the kernel himself as a 1D array.
+Then the convolution occurs.
+It just processes each part of the image and compute the convolution product.
+Finally the value computed is stored inside a raster that is returned at the end and used to apply changes to the image.
+An optionnal function was implemented in order to allow the user to normalize its kernel as it is available in ImageJ software.

 ### 1.2.
 Gaussian Blur